Brad Miller (ice hockey): Professional

 Miller was left unprotected by the Sabres in the 1992 NHL expansion draft and was selected by the Ottawa Senators.
 Miller made his Senators debut on October 12, 1992 in a 6–3 loss to the Boston Bruins.
 Miller spent some time on the left wing with the Senators but after Ottawa signed defenceman Gord Dineen, Miller was assigned to their AHL affiliate, the New Haven Senators, in January 1993.
 He finished with no points in eleven games with Ottawa and one goal and ten points in 41 games for New Haven.
 On February 26, 1993, Miller was traded to the Toronto Maple Leafs for a ninth-round pick in the 1993 NHL entry draft.
-The Maple Leafs immediately assigned him to their AHL affiliate, the St. John's Maple Leafs. and he finished the season there.
+The Maple Leafs immediately assigned him to their AHL affiliate, the St. John's Maple Leafs. and he finished the season there, tallying three assists in 20 games.

-Prior to the 1993 training camp, Miller was traded by the Maple Leafs to the Calgary Flames on September 3, 1993 along with winger Jeff Perry for winger Todd Gillingham and defenceman Paul Holden.
-Miller made the Flames team out of training camp for the 1993–94 season and made his Calgary debut on October 10, 1993, in a 5–1 victory over the Vancouver Canucks.
+Prior to the 1993 training camp, Miller was traded by the Maple Leafs to the Calgary Flames on September 3, 1993, along with winger Jeff Perry for winger Todd Gillingham and defenceman Paul Holden.
+Miller made the Flames team out of training camp for the 1993–94 season and made his Calgary debut on October 10, in a 5–1 victory over the Vancouver Canucks.
 Miller registered his first point as a Flame in the game, assisting on Paul Ranheim's third period goal.
-He played his final game in the NHL by accident on November 15, 1993, against the Winnipeg Jets.
+He played his final game in the NHL by accident on November 15, against the Winnipeg Jets.
 The Flames intended to dress defenceman Kevin Wortman for the game, however, the coach of the Jets, John Paddock, noticed that Wortman's name was not on the game card, but Miller's was.
 Wortman was forced from the game for the error, and Miller played in the Flames' 7–2 victory.
 Miller was scratched for the next game against the Dallas Stars on November 21 before being sent on a two-week conditioning stint to the Flames' AHL affiliate, the Saint John Flames on November 25.
 However, Miller never played another game in the NHL.
+He finished the season with one point in eight games with Calgary and three goals and 15 points in 36 games with Saint John.
+The AHL Flames qualified for the playoffs, but were eliminated by the Moncton Hawks in the opening round.
+In six playoff games, Miller added one goal.
 At the end of the season, Miller became an unrestricted free agent.